VedaRePowered/easy-sparse-store-finder/README.md

 # io-hack-project
-An IO Hack Project for team ants
+An IO Hack Project for team ANTS

 Created by:
 Ben Heard,
 Ben Shi,